hamedkiani/correlation-filter-cascade-face-landmark-localization/README.md

 ## Core idea: learning from background patches

 we introduce a cascade
-framework for the task of facial landmark localization.
-Fig. 1 depicts the scheme of the proposed framework.
+framework for the task of facial landmark localization in the following figure depicting the scheme of the proposed framework.
 In particular, our framework consists of a set of correlation filters with different spatial supports (sizes) which are hierarchically connected together in a cascade manner.
 The size